 How Can a Social Security Disability Attorney Help You?

 You do not need to hire a lawyer to apply for Social Security Disability benefits.
 If you prefer, you can apply for SSDI benefits on your own.
-However, it may be in your best interests to have knowledgeable experts on your side.
-When you work with an attorney, you will benefit in several ways.
+However, it may be in your best interests to have an experienced attorney on your side, as it is easy for applicants to make mistakes that prevent them from getting the benefits they need.

 A Better Application